mrobertsonris/EmailThreatHunting/README.md

 ---

+## 💡 Tips and Tricks

+Start with the most broad query that will flag on your example.
+Sometimes a complex rule is needed for a specific scenario, but often the best rule, is the most simple you can get away with!

+Use existing rules in the [Sublime Core Feed](https://sublime.security/feeds/core/?page=1&view=list) or [Common snippets](https://docs.sublime.security/docs/common-snippets) to fit the conditions you are attempting to flag on.

+---

 ## 🧪 Examples

 Practice threat hunting with these scenarios.
 Use the hidden solutions to verify your work only after attempting the queries.
+There will always be more than 1 correct answer!

 ### Example 1: Detecting Suspicious Senders
 Identify emails sent from domains resembling your company’s.